 1819 - Dr. Samuel Brown recalled to chair of Theory and Practice of Medicine.
 Charles Caldwell appointed chair of Institutes of Medicine and Materia Medica.
 Constantine Rafinesque lectured in Botany and Natural History

-1821 - Caldwell goes to Europe to buy books and scientific apparatus ($17,000).
+1821 - Caldwell goes to Europe to buy books and scientific apparatus with a budget of $17,000.
 Caldwell believes that he was able to obtain many important titles because the French Revolution removed them from the libraries of the noble houses of France.

 1823 - Drake returns to Transylvania and the chair of Materia Medica and Medical Botany